chigozie-i/Data-Source-Files/README.md

 Utilizing cloud solutions like OneDrive or SharePoint Team Sites proves to be the most efficient method for maintaining synchronization between your files and the associated semantic model, reports, and dashboards in Power BI.
 Nevertheless, if your data experiences infrequent changes, saving files locally on your computer remains a viable alternative.

-## HOW TO CONNECT TO DATA IN A FILE:
+## How To Connect To Data In A File:

 Connecting to a data source, starts with Get Data.
 On the Home tab, select Get data and then the option that you require (such as Text/CSV or XML).
 In this case it’s Excel Workbook.